Skip to content

 Finland is well known with Indians as the "Happiest country in the World".
 As a travel destination, Finland is more popular for its winter related activities and experiences, Northern Lights and being the hometown of Santa Claus.
 For summer Helsinki Region & Lakeland are gaining popularity with Indians too.
 India has a very strong potential to become a top source market for Finland.

-The current accessibility from India is also through all the EU carriers (Lufthansa, KLM, Air France) as well as the Middle eastern carriers like Emirates, Qatar and Fly Dubai.
-Turkish Airlines & Air France direct connection to Rovaniemi during winters can also be promoted and capitalized from India market.
+The current accessibility from India is also through all the EU carriers (Lufthansa, KLM, Air France) as well as the Middle eastern carriers like Emirates and Qatar.
+Turkish Airlines & Air France direct connection to Rovaniemi is also gaining popularity from India market.

-Finnair and oneworld partner Qatar Airways have concluded a codeshare agreement to establish a long-term strategic cooperation between Helsinki, Stockholm and Copenhagen and Doha.
+Finnair and Qatar Airways also have a codeshare agreement between Helsinki, Stockholm and Copenhagen and Doha.

 The flights to Doha are sold and marketed by both Finnair and Qatar Airways as per the schedule below:

 Since India is currently developing and trade focused market for Visit Finland, all our activities have been majorly focused on B2B & B2B2C.
-Apart from this we have also done some interesting PR campaigns in 2022-2023 with Indian media and influencers to position Finland as a desired tourism destination with Indians.
+Apart from this we have also done some interesting PR campaigns in 2023-2024 with Indian media and influencers/celebrities to position Finland as a desired tourism destination with Indians.

 Consumer trends and behavior